skinofthesoul/grav-plugin-antispam/README.md

 This especially includes email addresses of domains that only consist of a digit followed by an x.
 These will not get converted to avoid clashes with responsive images like `image@2x.jpg`.

+Please notice also that the inline javascript is not wrapped in CDATA tags (nor html comment tags).
+If you need XHTML compatibility, please file an issue and I'll see what I can do!

 ## Usage

 Just install and enable it and enjoy spam protection for your email addresses!
 Please note that you should **only put plain email addresses in your pages, without any mailto links**.
 Those will be added by the plugin.